Once Upon A Time In Hollywood vs. The Real Bruce Lee

 L-R Brad Pitt as Cliff Booth and Mike Moh as Bruce Lee in Once Upon A Time In Hollywood (2019)

-The now controversial scene which features prominently in the Once Upon A Time in Hollywood trailer, sees Tarantino’s fairytale version of Bruce Lee boasting about his ability to beat Cassius Clay (Mohammed Ali) and challenging Brad Pitt’s tough-guy stuntman, Cliff Booth, to a best two-out-of-three rounds fight on the film set of The Green Hornet—Lee’s first Hollywood gig.
+The now-controversial scene, which features prominently in the Once Upon A Time in Hollywood trailer, depicts Tarantino’s fairytale version of Bruce Lee boasting about his ability to defeat Cassius Clay (Muhammad Ali) and challenging Brad Pitt’s tough-guy stuntman, Cliff Booth, to a best-of-three rounds fight on the set of The Green Hornet—Lee’s first Hollywood role.

-We see Lee spitball to onlookers that his hands are “registered as lethal weapons,” before he performs his ‘signature’ martial arts moves, only to be eventually thrown into a car by Booth before the third round is disrupted, leaving no clear winner.
-The scene ends with Booth scoffing sarcastically when Lee claims he would have won the fight, if not for the disruption.
-Pitt was reportedly responsible for changing the original ending to the scene, which saw Lee lose the third round.
+In the scene, Lee confidently tells onlookers that his hands are “registered as lethal weapons,” before performing his signature martial arts moves.
+However, Booth eventually throws Lee into a car, and the third round is interrupted before a clear winner emerges.
+The scene ends with Booth sarcastically scoffing at Lee’s claim that he would have won the fight if it hadn't been for the disruption.
+According to reports, it was Pitt who pushed for the change in the scene’s original ending, where Lee was supposed to lose the third round.

 ONCE UPON A TIME IN HOLLYWOOD (2019) OFFICIAL TRAILER - SONY PICTURES